To Fold or Not to Fold: Graph Regularized Tensor Train for Visual Data Completion

 For the graph adopted in the tested algorithms, we generate it as in (\ref{eqn:graphdef}), from the weighting matrix $\bm{A} \in \mathbb{R}^{J_d\times J_d}$ with $\bm{A}_{i,j} = \text{exp}(|i - j|^2)$, which is different from $\bm{\Sigma}$ since for real-world data it is not very likely we have access to the ground truth weighting matrix.
 The relative square error (RSE) is adopted as the evaluation metric, which is defined as with $\hat{\mathbm{X}}$ denoting the recovered TT-format tensor.
 For the tested algorithms, their performance under different SNRs and missing rates are tested.
 Especially, the effects of different parameters are evaluated for GraphTT-opt, i.e., performance under different TT ranks $[1,R,R,R,1]$ and regularization parameters $\beta_0$.
 For each case, the experiments are conducted for $20$ Monte Carlo runs, and the average result is presented.

-Fig. \ref{fig:convergence} shows the convergence performance and time required by the compared algorithms under different rank initializations.
-The experiments are conducted with an SNR of $10$dB and a missing rate of $90\%$ missing rate.
-In Fig. \ref{subfig:converge_torank}, it is evident that both GraphTT-VI and GraphTT-opt, employing fiber update and with core update both converge.
-However, careless choice of parameters would lead to a slower convergence, especially for the core update, e.g., $R=15$ in Fig. \ref{subfig:converge_torank}, which is set far away from the true rank $R=5$ and results in a larger problem size.
+Fig. \ref{fig:convergence} illustrates the convergence performance and time required by the compared algorithms under different rank initializations.
+The experiments are conducted with an SNR of $10$dB and a missing rate of $90\%$.
+From Fig. \ref{subfig:converge_torank}, it is evident that both GraphTT-VI and GraphTT-opt, employing fiber update and core update, achieve convergence across all tested configurations.
+However, careless choice of initial ranks would lead to slower convergence, especially for the core update, e.g., an inappropriate choice of $R = 15$ as shown in Fig. \ref{subfig:converge_torank}, which is far away from the true rank $R=5$ and results in a larger problem size.
 In addition, the recovery performance deteriorates when the initial ranks become larger, which is because with larger ranks the model tends to overfit the noise.
 In contrast, the proposed GraphTT-VI provides similar performance under different initialized TT ranks, which highlights its capability to automatically estimate the appropriate TT ranks.

 Fig. \ref{subfig:timecost} shows the time consumption per iteration for the proposed algorithms.
 As can be seen, with larger initial TT ranks, the time cost grows, which is especially obvious for the GraphTT-opt with core update.
 Each iteration of it involves $D$ matrix inverses, each of which is with a complexity of $\bm{O}(J_d^3R^6)$.
 In comparison, the corresponding operations in the other two methods are with a complexity of $\bm{O}(J_d^3R^2)$.